deadparrotsoftware/Lunduke-Compiler/README.md

 * http://www.opensource.org/licenses/MIT

+### Note on copy right:

+* I don't own copy right on the name Lunduke-Language or Lunduke-SDK or anything of the sort.
+If someone does I'll change the name.

 ### PS to Bryan:

 If I need to change the name(or you just want me too) let me know and I will do so immediately.